Data Visualization for Better Debugging in Test Automation

 Humans can process images in as little as 13 milliseconds, while it can take up to 150 milliseconds to process text.
 This difference is because our brains are wired to process visual information much faster than written information.

 This difference in processing speed is significant and underlines the importance and benefits of data visualization in information processing.
-When we are presented with large amounts of data, it can be very difficult to process all of the information when presented in textual form.
+When presented with large amounts of data, it can be very difficult to process all of the information when presented in textual form.
 However, if that same data is presented in a visual format with proper tags and labeling, our brains can quickly and easily comprehend it.

 With increased data generation, visualizations become critical.